 Moving the Goalposts

 Since pseudoscience activists want keep believing nonsense, they must continue to demand more and more evidence and never be satisfied.
-By erecting these impossible expectations, denialists can move the goalposts again and again and never have to give up their position.
+By erecting these impossible expectations, science denialists can move the goalposts again and again and never have to give up their position.

 Obfuscating Basic Science